Long-Range Magnetic Order in Structurally Embedded Mesospin Metamaterials: Results and discussion

 \subsection{Structural and magnetization depth profiles}

-To establish the structural and magnetization depth profiles of the implanted films, we employed resonant X-ray reflectivity and polarized neutron reflectivity on continuous-film samples.
+To establish the structural and magnetization depth profiles of the implanted films, we employed resonant X-ray reflectivity (XRR) and polarized neutron reflectivity (PNR) on continuous-film samples.
 Palladium lies close to the Stoner criterion for ferromagnetism and can become magnetically polarized when surrounded by magnetic impurities \cite{Vogel:1997bw, HaseThomasP.A.2014Peod, PapaioannouEvangelosTh2010Dace}.
 Fig.~\ref{FigureXrays}a and \ref{FigureXrays}b show the total reflectivity and asymmetry signals for left ($I^{L}$) and right ($I^{R}$) circularly polarized X-rays, measured at the Fe $L_{3}$ edge (\SI{707}{eV}) from the sample with a nominal \SI{40}{nm} Pd film.
 A simultaneous fit of these data to a single model yields both the electron density (scattering-length density, SLD) and the Fe magnetic moment density profiles, presented in Fig.~\ref{FigureXrays}c.
 These profiles reproduce the expected layer sequence: MgO substrate, V adhesion layer, Pd film, Fe-implanted region, a thin PdCrO layer, and a surface water/hydrocarbon contamination layer—demonstrating that the implantation process preserves the overall film morphology.
 The apparent thickness of the contamination layer in Fig.~\ref{FigureXrays}c may be somewhat overestimated, as the fitting model can also capture contributions from top-layer roughness induced by ion bombardment during the ion implantation process (see Fig.~\ref{Figure1}).
 The Fe concentration peaks near the surface and extends approximately \SI{15}{nm} into the Pd layer.
 The magnetic moment profile shows a slightly asymmetric but well-defined distribution, peaking roughly \SI{5}{nm} below the surface with a width of about \SI{7}{nm}.
 A notable feature is the dip in SLD, and therefore in electron density, within the mixed Pd:Fe region (Fig.~\ref{FigureXrays}c).
-This reduction reflects both the incorporated Fe and the resonant scattering factors at the measurement energy.
+In resonant reflectivity this effective SLD is energy dependent and includes dispersive corrections ($f'$, $f''$) near the Fe $L_{3}$ edge; accordingly, the dip reflects both the implantation-driven composition/density change and the resonant modification of the complex atomic scattering factors at the measurement energy.
 This subtle difference in electron density between the Pd matrix and the Fe-implanted regions provides the contrast used to explore the implanted metamaterials.